shaorui233/UP/README.md

 The sim folder will contain the simulation program.
 It is the only program which depends on QT.
 The third-party will contain *small* third party libraries that we have modified.
 This should just be libsoem for Cheetah 3, which Pat modified at one point.

-So far, only the common library has been started.
-To build it:
+To build all code:
 ```
-cd common
 mkdir build
 cd build
 cmake ..
-make -j4 # the first compilation will be slow: it also builds the large testing framework
+make -j4
 ```

+To test the common library, run `common/test-common`.
+To run the robot code, run `robot/robot`.
+To run the simulator, run `sim/sim`. (currently the simulator and robot are just empty projects).

 Part of this build process will automatically download the gtest software testing framework and sets it up.
 After it is done building, it will produce a `libbiomimetics.a` static library and an executable `test-common`.
-Run the tests with `./test-common`.
+Run the tests with `common/test-common`.
 This output should hopefully end with

 ```
 [----------] Global test environment tear-down